Kentville: Post war challenges

 Kentville faced serious challenges after World War II.
 The dominant apple industry suffered severe declines due to the loss of its British export market.
 The nearby military training base at Camp Aldershot was significantly downsized and the town's major employer, the Dominion Atlantic Railway suffered serious declines with the collapse of the apple industry and the growth of highway travel.
 Further decline followed in the 1970s as the town lost its retail core to the growth of shopping malls and later "big box" stores in nearby New Minas.
 The town was also eclipsed in restaurant, upscale retail and cultural institutions by the nearby university town of Wolfville.
 Railway passenger service ended in 1990.
 Freight service ended in October 1993 and the Kentville rail shops were closed and moved to Windsor, Nova Scotia.
-Kentville lost many heritage buildings in the postwar period and is one of the only towns in Nova Scotia without a single designated heritage building.
+Kentville lost many heritage buildings in the postwar period and is one of the few towns in Nova Scotia without a single designated heritage building.
 Major losses included the large railway station, one of the most historic in Canada which was demolished in 1990.
 In July 2007 the town demolished the last railway structure in town, the DAR Roundhouse, despite a province-wide protest, a move which earned the Town of Kentville a place on the "2008 Worst" List of the Heritage Canada Foundation.